centreon/centreon-documentation/en/integrations/open-tickets/ot-service-now.md

 ServiceNow open-tickets provider uses the ServiceNow REST API to get configuration data and open incidents about your monitoring alerts.
-Since it gathers a lot of configurations objects from Itop, it puts them in cache.
+Since it gathers a lot of configurations objects from ServiceNow, it puts them in cache.
 Loging out or waiting 10 hours will flush the cache.

 ![architecture](../../assets/integrations/open-tickets/ot-service-now-architecture.png)